drishti-cs1251/little-lemon-meta/little-lemon/README.md

 # Little Lemon Restaurant Website

-A modern, responsive restaurant website built with React.
-The app features multiple components organized into three main pages: Home, Booking, and Menu.

----
+A responsive React application developed as part of the  **Meta Front-End Developer Capstone Project**.

+This modern web application showcases a fictional restaurant, Little Lemon, with a clean, user-friendly design.
+Built using React, the app features a modular structure with reusable components and responsive layouts optimized for various screen sizes.

 ## Features